awsdocs/aws-kms-developer-guide/doc_source/viewing-keys-console.md

 **Status**
 Where: General configuration section
 The key state of the KMS key\.
 You can use the KMS key in [cryptographic operations](concepts.md#cryptographic-operations) only when the status is **Enabled**\.
-For a detailed description of each KMS key status and its effect on the operations that you can run on the KMS key, see [Key state: Effect on your KMS key](key-state.md)\.
+For a detailed description of each KMS key status and its effect on the operations that you can run on the KMS key, see [Key states of AWS KMS keys](key-state.md)\.

 **Tags**
 Where: Tags tab
 Optional key\-value pairs that describe the KMS key\.
 To add or change the tags for a KMS key, on the **Tags** tab, choose **Edit**\.
 When you add tags to your AWS resources, AWS generates a cost allocation report with usage and costs aggregated by tags\.
 Tags can also be used to control access to a KMS key\.
-For information about tagging KMS keys, see [Tagging keys](tagging-keys.md) and [Using ABAC for AWS KMS](abac.md)\.
+For information about tagging KMS keys, see [Tagging keys](tagging-keys.md) and [ABAC for AWS KMS](abac.md)\.

 ## Customizing your KMS key tables<a name="viewing-console-customize"></a>